Michael Duane Zack III: Death row and execution

+He was pronounced dead at 6:14 pm, minutes after the drugs were administered to him.
+The family of Ravonne Smith, Zack's second victim, were present to witness the execution but they declined to speak to the media, while the family of Zack's first victim Laurie Russillo were absent, and likewise they could not be reached for comment.

 Aftermath

 After Zack's execution, his final statement was released, and in his statement, Zack expressed remorse for murdering both Ravonne Smith and Laurie Russillo and hurting their friends and families, as well as hurting his own.
 He stated that he stayed away from both alcohol and drugs by building countless positive relationships in jail, and married his wife while in prison.
 He added that he made no excuse to absolve himself of his responsibility and hoped that he would have a second chance to live out his life in prison and make a difference in the world, and he forgave the state governor and pardons board for not granting him clemency or a stay of execution.
 Zack's sisters similarly told the press that they acknowledged the pain and suffering which their brother caused to the victims' families and empathized with their plights, especially since their mother had fallen victim to violence back when Zack was 11.

 It was widely speculated that the accelerated pace of executions in Florida during the year of 2023 was politically motivated, since DeSantis had expressed his intention to run for nomination as a presidential candidate and possibly wanted to present himself as a "tough on crime" politician in furtherance of his agenda.
 Simultaneously, DeSantis had signed two landmark death penalty laws, one of which allows the death penalty for child rape where the victim did not die while another overruled the unanimity requirement for juries to send people to death row (presently in Florida, eight out of 12 jurors was the minimum number allowed to sentence a person to death).
 The higher rate of state executions in Florida also influenced the execution numbers in the whole of U.S., and statistics showed that there were a total of 24 executions nationwide in 2023, a sharp increase from 18 executions in 2022 the year before and contrary to the death penalty's historical decline across the US.